snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Let's categorize them:

 - Testing - these configurations are responsible to run build steps that ensure there are no issues in various aspects (unit, visual, e2e, performance, etc.).
+For example, `test1:unit`.
 - Promoting - these configurations are responsible to run build steps that actually publish artifacts (package, docs, etc.).
+For example, `wix-style-react-install-build-publish`.